ExiledCrab/Reactable_Debuff_Overlay/README.md

 ## How Does It Look?

-If you have none of these 5 debuffs (bleed, freeze, ignite, poison, shock) then you see nothing!
+If you have none of these 5 debuffs (ignite, freeze, shock, bleed, poison) then you see nothing!
 Here's an image with all of them showing as if you were affected by them

 ![alt text](https://github.com/ExiledCrab/Reactable_Debuff_Overlay/blob/master/example.png?raw=true)